take a break

 Rachel Ducker

-With an incredibly visual, active mind Rachel has an insatiable desire to create and make.
-Well practiced in life drawing and with an appreciation of the human form and the emotional dynamics of human nature, combined with being originally trained as a jeweller, lead her to experiment with wire as a medium for sculpting the human form, capturing something ephemeral, either emotive or active.
-Rachel uses no model and she doesn’t form the shape around anything.
-The posture is first designed and then the pieces are carefully molded by hand and then gradually added to, wrapping wire, layer by layer.
-She discovered that the slightest movement in the angle of the hand or fingers, or the tilting of the head changes everything the figure is portraying.
-Her sculptures being featureless leaves the posture to say all, expressing the feeling, movement and energy.
-The hair creating the scene, making all more turbulent, dramatic, adding latent movement and tenacity.
+With an incredibly visual, active mind, Rachel has an insatiable desire to create and make.
+Well practised in life drawing and with an appreciation of the human form and the emotional dynamics of human nature, combined with being originally trained as a jeweller, lead her to experiment with wire as a medium for sculpting the human form, capturing something ephemeral, either emotive or active.

 Piotr Gargas